China central bank says no change in its monetary policy after rate hike

 The bank said the rate increase was market-driven, reflecting changes in supply and demand for capital at home and abroad.

-The PBOC said the upward movement in short-term rates does not constitute a benchmark interest rate hike and that flexibility in rates is favorable for deleveraging, "deflating bubbles", and risk prevention.
+The PBOC said the upward movement in short-term rates does not constitute a benchmark interest rate hike and that flexibility in rates is favourable for deleveraging, "deflating bubbles", and risk prevention.

 The U.S. Federal Reserve on Wednesday lifted its target overnight interest rate by 25 basis points to a range of 0.75 percent to 1.00 percent.